 Trend watch: Sanitation & safety

-As any operator knows, there has always been a strict emphasis on food safety and overall cleaning efforts in the foodservice industry.
-However, the COVID-19 pandemic put health and safety in the spotlight, bringing heightened pressure to ensure a safe and sanitized environment for customers and employees alike.
+There has always been a strict emphasis on food safety and overall cleaning efforts in the foodservice industry.
+However, the pandemic put health and safety in the spotlight, bringing heightened pressure to ensure a safe and sanitized environment for customers and employees alike.
 So, when it comes to enhancing and adapting sanitization and safety protocols for your operations, keep the following tips and E&S solutions in mind.

 Plan with purpose

-While daily cleaning at the end of the day is great for pre-COVID times, frequent sanitization is now the new norm.
+Frequent sanitization is the norm.
 Operations everywhere are implementing deep-cleaning schedules and sanitization of high-touch areas throughout the day – but is that enough?